ramanarao1997/Computer-Vision/README.md

 In the Corner Detection directory I have implemented Moravec corner detection algorithm and Harris corner detection algorithm.

-The Panorama directory implements image stitching that can generate panorama for two images.
+The Panorama directory contains implementations for image stitching that can generate panorama with two images.

+Optical flow and Motion Segmentaion directory contains implementations of optical flow algorithms like Lucas–Kanade and Horn–Schunck and motion segmentation techniques like simple background subtraction, non-adaptive frame differencing, adaptive frame differencing and persistent frame differencing algorithms.

 # HOW TO RUN